apache/jackrabbit-oak/oak-doc/src/site/markdown/security/user/membership.md

 The following details are worth mentioning:

 - a `null` or empty String id will immediately fail the operation with `ConstraintViolationException`; changes already made will not be reverted,
-- an attemt to make the same group member of itself will list that id in the return value but will not fail the operation,
+- an attempt to make the same group member of itself will list that id in the return value but will not fail the operation,
 - duplicate ids in the parameter list will be silently ignored,
-- cyclic membership validation is postponed to the validator called upon `Root.commit` and will only fail at that point; the cyclic membership then needs to be manually resolved by the application,
+- <s>cyclic membership validation is postponed to the validator called upon `Root.commit` and will only fail at that point; the cyclic membership then needs to be manually resolved by the application</s> (see [OAK-3170] and below)
 - whether or not a non-existing (or not accessible) authorizable can be added or removed depends on the configured `ImportBehavior`:
     - ABORT: each id is resolved to the corresponding authorizable; if it doesn't